 Who inspired you to get involved?

 Ultimately it isn’t who has inspired me to get involved, it’s what has inspired me.
 It’s easy for all of us to have a hero, a mentor, or a family or friend to direct the majority of our inspiration to, and I can certainly list of a number of people in each category who have been instrumental in my involvement.
 However, much of my inspiration is cause-driven.
 It’s recalling my time in the classroom and seeing the need for changes to be made.
 It’s talking with fellow teachers, or parents, or students, and hearing their opinions and concerns, and being motivated to work toward some degree of improvement.
 It’s seeing what is happening in our local communities; particularly with our rising generations; and feeling obligated to leave them a world that’s better than the one we have today.
-It’s also part of the reason why I ran for the Florida State House in 2018.

 How do you define a leader?